TEJASWIPANGULURI-CODESMASH/database-management-system/README.md

 # Database-Management-System
-A structured implementation of core Database Management System (DBMS) concepts including SQL queries, schema design, normalization, and transaction management.
+This repository demonstrates the implementation of fundamental Database Management System (DBMS) concepts using structured query language (SQL).
+It covers database design, schema creation, normalization, and query optimization techniques.
+The project includes practical examples and case studies to understand real-world database operations and data handling.